 Notes

-1 This is a compilation of the Security and Related Activities (Control) Regulations 1997 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 1 December 2006 of the Security and Related Activities (Control) Regulations 1997 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table